 Plan of Study: GC - Translation

 The GC-Translation is a 21-credit graduate program designed to be completed in nine months of full-time enrollment.
 Part-time enrollment is welcome.
-The program features seminar-style, face-to-face learning.
-Classes meet at the College Park campus.
-Instruction is provided by university faculty and experts in the field.
+See Designation of Full-time/Part-time Status.

-Below is a sample plan of study.
+See the sample plan of study, below.
 Students should use this as a guide to develop a plan with the program director.
-The program uses the semester academic calendar.
-Full-time students enroll in a mix of required and elective courses for a total of 10-11 credits in both the fall and spring semesters (16-weeks).
+The program uses the semester academic calendar with classes held in fall and spring semester (16 weeks each).

 Specific class meeting information (days and time) is posted on UMD’s interactive web service services, Testudo.
 Once on that site, select “Schedule of Classes,” then the term/year.
 Courses are listed by academic unit.